Explore the beauty of Vermont!

 Food!!

-• Handy’s Lunch – this adorable diner has been around since 1945 and was filled with locals.
-We had a delicious, and afordable breakfast here
+- Handy’s Lunch – This small diner has been around since 1945 and was packed with locals when we visited, which always feels like a good sign.
+Breakfast was simple, delicious, and affordable.

 Stowe